OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 SDIs embrace this process.
 They take static binaries from package references or are based on a "golden" Docker image, add processed configuration files, build a new Docker image, and pass the result to the deployment target.

-Environment specific Docker images are considered an anti-pattern by some, but I suggest we have real world experience to prove that translating the deployment patterns of traditional artifacts to Docker is an example of best practice.
+Environment specific Docker images are considered an anti-pattern by some, but I suggest we have real world experience to prove that translating the deployment patterns of traditional artifacts to Docker represents best practice.

 ### Simplify rollbacks and scale events